 Troy University's athletic facilities are among the finest in the nation.
 The Tine Davis Field House is home to the administrative staff and football coaches.
-It features a 150 seat auditorium (the Elizabeth Mills Rane learning Center) and the Ben F. Beard Recruiting Lounge as well as locker rooms and several meeting rooms.
+It features a newly renovated 140 seat auditorium (the Elizabeth Mills Rane learning Center) and the Ben F. Beard Recruiting Lounge as well as locker rooms and several meeting rooms.

-The football team will soon have a new home as the Athletics Department began construction on a \$24 million North End Zone Football Facility.
-The 70,000 square-foot facility will be completed in the spring of 2018 and will feature a new 35-by-90-foot video board, 402 club seats in addition to a new locker room, coaches office, athletic training facility and strength and conditioning center.
+The football team now has a new home as the Athletics Department constructed a \$24 million North End Zone Football Facility.
+The 70,000 square-foot facility was completed in 2018 and features a new 35-by-90-foot video board, 402 club seats in addition to a new locker room, coach's office, athletic training facility and strength and conditioning center.